A fast food-freezing temperature estimation framework using optimally located sensors: Introduction

 Inverse problems in the food industry have gained attention in recent years, primarily focusing on parameter estimation techniques.
 Recent studies, such as those in \cite{REDDY2022110909}, emphasize the use of inverse strategies, particularly in identifying material properties and diffusivity parameters in food products.
-For example, research in \cite{FABBRI201463} highlights the estimation of moisture diffusivity by inverting a finite element model applied to various solid foods such as salami, biscuits, and flatbread by minimizing the distance between the numerical model and experimental results through the Levenberg–Marquardt algorithm.
-Just as ensuring the properties of heat-treated foods is of scientific and technological interest, efficient energy consumption in the processes is also an aspect that may be optimized using similar techniques \cite{ravula2023estimation}.
-In \cite{CORNEJO201637}, the authors highlight that using the bootstrap technique can estimate both specific heat and thermal conductivity in a freezing range, comparing the obtained results with experimental data.
+For example, research in \cite{FABBRI201463} highlights the estimation of moisture diffusivity by inverting a finite element model applied to various solid foods through the Levenberg–-Marquardt algorithm.
+Just as ensuring the properties of heat-treated foods is of scientific and technological interest, efficient energy consumption in the processes is also an aspect that can be optimized using similar techniques \cite{ravula2023estimation}.
+In \cite{CORNEJO201637}, comparison with experimental data showed that the bootstrap technique can estimate both specific heat and thermal conductivity in a freezing range.

-In this work, we address the estimation of the temperature fields in a freezing salmon slice from measurement data, focusing on the case of \textit{partial} and \textit{low-resolution} observations.
-This type of research belongs to the broader field of \textit{data assimilation}, where available data and mathematical models are used both to estimate unknown parameters of a PDE (\textit{parameter estimation}) or to correct model results (\textit{state estimation}) \cite{hansen_2007, hua_2011, shaoqing_2020}.
-In the latter case, as the problem considered in this work, the goal is to estimate time- and space-resolved fields over the whole computational domain or on a subset of interest.
+In this work, we address the estimation of the temperature fields in a freezing salmon slice from measured data, focusing on the case of \textit{partial} and \textit{low-resolution} observations.
+This type of research belongs to the broader field of \textit{data assimilation}, where available data and mathematical models are used both to estimate unknown parameters of a PDE (\textit{parameter estimation}) \cite{YADAV2015182} or to fully discover model fields (\textit{state estimation}) \cite{DUDA2016201, shaoqing_2020,PHAM2024109801}.
+A variety of data-driven methods have emerged recently in the literature, powered up by the gathering of large data-sets.
+Nevertheless, this kind of approach, though undoubtedly capable, may suffer drawbacks in scenarios where there is much less access to repetitive measurements, or whenever physical interpretability is a must \cite{alzubaidi2023survey}.
+This calls for alternatives that find a compromise between the purely data-driven approach and the physically informed approach, thus exploiting some well-known governing laws of the underlying phenomena. \cite{HAIK2023115868, wang2024_causality, Toscano2025, Brunton2025, Garay2024}.
+In the latter case, as in the problem considered in this work, the goal is to estimate time- and space-resolved fields over the whole computational domain or on a subset of interest, starting from experimental measurements that are typically noisy.
+This usually leads to ill-conditioned problems, and the literature propose several strategies to convey such estimations, such as maximally weighted approaches \cite{YU2023108169} or classical Kalman filters \cite{SHEN2024122452}.